3 Ways to Turn Your Environmental Activism into a Career

 Careers in sustainability

-Careers in environmental policy: changing the rules
+1) Careers in environmental policy: changing the rules

 From international treaties governing trade and investment; to national policies on energy, agriculture, and transport; to local zoning and transit regulations; to internal business and agency policies—getting rid of ineffective rules and putting better ones in place is critical.

-• Environmental justice
+- Environmental justice

-• Wildlife and biodiversity conservation
+- Wildlife and biodiversity conservation

 At Bard Graduate Programs in Sustainability, graduates can also combine the MS degrees with Peace Corps service to support a career in sustainable development.

-Sustainable business careers: transforming the game
+2) Sustainable business careers: changing the game

 Can we change the world through business?
 We have to.
-Even as state and national policies evolve, a new breed of business has to put food on our table, keep the lights on, and do it all with dramatically lower environmental footprint, while also treating workers and communities with justice and respect.
+Even as state and national policies evolve, a new breed of business has to put food on our table, keep the lights on, and do it all with a dramatically lower environmental footprint, while also treating workers and communities with justice and respect.

 Sustainability-inspired leaders are now reinventing business and directly solving social and environmental problems by pioneering profitable and scalable solutions.